vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 In this scenario, what you have provided is similar to a nested hypervisor that they have to manage and which is opaque to you.If you scale that up to one large Linux VM per tenant, you end up creating a large distributed silo for containers.

-**Scenario 2: vSphere Integrated Containers Engine**
+**Scenario 2: vSphere Integrated Containers**

-With vSphere Integrated Containers Engine:
+With vSphere Integrated Containers:

 - A user raises a ticket and says, "I need Docker".
 - You identify datastores, networking, and compute on your cluster that the user can use for their Docker environment.
-- You use a utility called `vic-machine` to install a small appliance.
-The appliance represents an authorization to use the infrastructure that you have identified, into which the user can self-provision container workloads.
+- You use a utility called `vic-machine` to install a small appliance, called a virtual container host (VCH).
+The VCH represents an authorization to use the infrastructure that you have identified, into which the user can self-provision container workloads.
 - The appliance runs a secure remote Docker API, that is the only access that the user has to the vSphere infrastructure.
 - Instead of sending your user a Linux VM, you send them the IP address of the appliance, the port of the remote Docker API, and a certificate for secure access.

 In this scenario, you have provided the user with a service portal.
 This is better for the user because they do not have to worry about isolation, patching, security, backup, and so on.
 It is better for you because every container that the user deploys is a container VM.
 You can perform vMotion and monitor container VMs just like all of your other VMs.

 If the user needs more compute capacity, in Scenario 1, the pragmatic choice is to power down the VM and reconfigure it, or give the user a new VM and let them deal with the clustering implications.
 Both of these solutions are disruptive to the user.
-With vSphere Integrated Containers Engine in Scenario 2, you can reconfigure the VCH in vSphere, or redeploy it with a new configuration in a way that is completely transparent to the user.
+With vSphere Integrated Containers in Scenario 2, you can reconfigure the VCH in vSphere, or redeploy it with a new configuration in a way that is completely transparent to the user.

-vSphere Integrated Containers Engine allows you to select and dictate the appropriate infrastructure for the task in hand:
+vSphere Integrated Containers allows you to select and dictate the appropriate infrastructure for the task in hand:

 - Networking: You can select multiple port groups for different types of network traffic, ensuring that all of the containers that a user provisions get the appropriate interfaces on the right networks.
 - Storage: You can select different vSphere datastores for different types of state.
 For example, container state is ephemeral and is unlikely to need to be backed up, but volume state almost certainly should be backed up. vSphere Integrated Containers automatically ensures that state gets written to the appropriate datastore when the user provisions a container.

-To summarize, vSphere Integrated Containers Engine gives you a mechanism that allows users to self-provision VMs as containers into your virtual infrastructure.
+To summarize, vSphere Integrated Containers gives you a mechanism that allows users to self-provision VMs as containers into your virtual infrastructure.

 ## What Is vSphere Integrated Containers Engine For? {#whats_vic_for}